It is important that you read the following booking conditions carefully as they are the basis of your contract with AmaWaterways Limited.

 5.6 Any changes to your departure date, airport, transportation, destination, accommodation or length of travel must apply to all members of your booking.

-5.8 Scheduled airlines do not allow name changes prior to departure and may not allow these after the flight ticket has been issued.
+5.7 The airline and/or rail operator may not allow name changes prior to departure or after the flight ticket has been issued.
 If you wish to make a name change and this is not permitted by your airline, it will be necessary to cancel your flight, lose the money paid in respect of that flight and pay the full cost of another flight, which may not be the same flight or at the same cost as the one you have cancelled.

 6 If You Cancel Your Booking